 By Heidi Latsky Dance

 D.I.S.P.L.A.Y.E.D is an immersive experience at the intersection of dance, technology, fashion, and art.
-The work recreates an installation where the art is alive.
-Audiences wander through a gallery featuring 17 "sculptures" performing first as artifacts; then as isolated frenetic movers fixed in place; and finally as a community of soloists dancing dynamically through the space.
+Audiences wander through a "sculpture" garden where the art is alive; intimately observing and examining the many artists performing first as artifacts, then as isolated frenetic movers fixed in place, and finally as a community of soloists dancing dynamically through space.

-With enhancements such as Audio Augmented Reality technology from Google’s Creative Lab, an accessible mobile app designed for blind and low vision audience members, and XR volumetric technology, D.I.S.P.L.A.Y.E.D turns each venue into a unique gallery space.
+In addition to the Audio Augmented Reality technology from Google’s Creative Lab and the Augmented Reality goggles, enhancements include an accessible mobile app designed for blind and low vision audience members, and XR volumetric technology.